Apply for Study Abroad

 - Application Fee - All programs require a $20 application fee, which can be paid online using a credit card or by sending cash, check, or money order to the Geneseo Study Abroad Office.
 Please make checks and money orders payable to 'CAS International Programs.')
 See the Contact Us page for our mailing address.

 - For semester or year-long applicants, don't forget to submit the online recommendation requests!
 When you submit a recommendation request, an email will automatically be generated to your professor, asking them to complete the recommendation for you.
 Pay careful attention to how many recommendations you need!
-Language programs need to submit two recommendations plus a language proficiency statement; semester programs taught in English only need to submit two recommendations; and most summer programs do not require any recommendations (though there may be exceptions to this).
+Language programs need to submit two recommendations plus a language proficiency statement.
+Semester programs taught in English only need to submit two recommendations.

 Don't worry!
 If you are missing any application materials, we will let you know!